 First, this cake is loaded with butter, eggs, sugar and good quality bittersweet chocolate.
 The simple list of ingredients are whipped into a voluminous batter and baked in a deep cake pan, submerged in a water bath for over 2 hours.
 Let it set inverted overnight.
 The hardest part is waiting.
 Finally remove the pan before serving, and your jaw will drop.
 Taste it and moan with pleasure.
 Warning, this cake will serve 20 people.
 A sliver for each person is more than enough.
-Tell Mom it will last in the fridge for a week – eating small bites once or twice a day.
+It will last in the fridge for a week - eating small bites once or twice a day.
 Trust me on this one.
 It is that good.

 I must credit this recipe to fellow food blogger and amazing baker, Ashlee Marie.
 I watched her youtube video on this cake and was intrigued how she achieved such a great height and structure to her flourless cake.
 Watch her video before you try it.
 Sometimes it helps seeing it too.
 In addition to using quality chocolate, I'd say there are three secrets more to this cake.